innocenzi/laravel-vite/docs/src/guide/essentials/working-with-assets.md

 ## Absolute URLs

-When trying to reference assets stored in the `public` directory, you will need to tell Vite not to bundle them, otherwise the build will fail (since the content of `public` should not be processed through Vite).
+When trying to reference assets stored in the `public` directory, you will need to tell Vite not to bundle them, otherwise the build will fail (see the [relevant Vite issue](https://github.com/vitejs/vite/issues/4836)).

 One way of doing that is using a dynamic path or a variable.
 For instance, if you have an image stored in `public/logo.png`, you can reference it like the following: